-Probably the happiest day of the year for all the children living in Mexico and in other countries of the world will be the next 6th of January because we will celebrate the Reyes Magos Day.
+The 6th of January will probably be the happiest day of the year for all the children living in Mexico (and possibly in other countries of the world) – because on that day we have the Three Kings’ Day Celebration.

-It is said that each child may ask for a total of 3 presents (1 present for each king), but obviously there are a lot of children that take an advantage of the opportunity and write a list of 50 toys.
+It is said that each child may ask for a total of 3 presents (1 present from each king), but obviously there are a lot of children that take an advantage of the opportunity and prepare a list of around 50 toys.

-The other letter (it needs to have the same content that the letter sent to the sky) has to be placed in a shoe on the night of the 5th of January; the shoe has to be clean to make sure that a Rey Mago doesn’t faint when he smells the exotic scent of the shoe.
+The other copy of the letter has to be placed in a shoe on the night of the 5th of January; the shoe has to be clean to make sure that a Rey Mago doesn’t faint when he smells the exotic scent of the shoe.

 It is also common for the children to leave water, coffee, cookies or some food for the Reyes Magos and also for their horse, elephant and camel that are exhausted after traveling around the world in just 1 night.

 In the morning of the 6th of January (the only day when ALL the children in Mexico wake up really early without a problem) the children go to the place where they left their shoes, and they are happy to see the toys that the Reyes Magos left for them.